TO BE PUBLISHED July 2020

 - Next steps for creating environmentally sustainable health systems - cross-sector collaboration, engagement and ensuring high quality patient care:

 - Public health return on investment from addressing climate change and promoting prevention;

 - Engaging healthcare professionals and the impact on patient care, quality and safety;

 - Reducing the carbon footprint of the life sciences industry;

 - Water use and waste management in the NHS estate; and

-- Supporting sustainability in the NHS through technology.
+- Supporting sustainability in the NHS through technology - a system-wide approach.